snowyu/custom-factory.js/README.md

         * it is the registered name if aOptions is string.
         * `name`*(String)*: optional unique id name to register, defaults to class name
         * `displayName`: optional display name
+        * baseNameOnly*(number)*: extracts a specified number of words from a PascalCase class name to use as a base name for registration, only if no `name` is specified.
+The parameter value indicates the maximum depth of the word extraction.
-        * `baseNameOnly`*(number)*: extract basename from class name to register it if no specified name. defaults to 1. the baseNameOnly number can be used on hierarchical factory, means max level to extract basename.
+          * defaults to 1. the baseNameOnly number can be used on hierarchical factory.
-          0 means use the whole class name to register it, no extract.
+          * 0 means use the whole class name to register it, no extract.
           * eg, the `Codec` is a Root Factory, we add the `TextCodec` to "Codec", add the `JsonTextCodec` to "TextCodec"
             * baseNameOnly = 1: `TextCodec` name is 'Text', `JsonTextCodec` name is 'JsonText'
             * baseNameOnly = 2: `TextCodec` name is 'Text', `JsonTextCodec` name is 'Json'